- Updated Apr 7, 2021 -

 Are stores open for shopping?

 Yes, shopping can be found in Old Town Temecula and Promenade Temecula.
 Old Town Temecula also offers some outdoor shopping on Old Town Front Street.
-Masks are required and capacity is limited to 20 percent.
+Masks are required and capacity is limited.

 What type of outdoor recreation is there to do?